How People Use Ensō

 There's an overlap between this and the two previous categories.
 Some users fall into both as well.

-I think the reason this works is that writing in a stream helps us tune into the natural cadence of speech, imbue text with rhythm.
+I think the reason this works is that stream-of-consciousness writing helps us tune into the natural cadence of speech, imbue text with rhythm.
 Editing breaks that flow for most people.

 Taking notes

-I used to keep Ensō pinned to the side of my screen when taking notes during meetings or Say Hi calls.
-This works for me because it let me focus on the person speaking instead of jumping between different sections of questions, find better moments in the conversation where I can ask a follow-up question.
+I used to keep Ensō pinned to the side of my screen to take notes during meetings or Say Hi calls.
+This approach works for me because it lets me focus on the person I'm speaking with, instead of the goblin who lives in my head rent-free always ready to suggest new threads of conversation or "hey!
+I did {the thing} as well!".
+It helps find better moments in the conversation where I can ask a follow-up question.

-I don't do that often any more because I got better at balancing being present with another person vs. the short-term context of the conversation.
+Nowadays I use Ensō for meeting notes less often.
+I feel like it helped me get better at balancing being present with another person vs. the short-term context of the conversation.
 Related: How I take notes during say hi calls (note: you can request any dead-linked article by clicking on it).

 Writing poetry